-The following are the parameters and thresholds that the Board has determined in order to identify actual or potential conflicts of interest or duty.
+The following are the parameters and thresholds that the Board has determined in order to identify actual, potential or perceived conflicts of interest or duty.
 Interests below these parameters are not considered to have the potential for a significant impact on capacity to act in the best interest of members and beneficiaries.